 Alternatively your stainless steel may have a little dirt or a few scratches on the surface and you could use a flap disc to clean all that off before you weld.

 In addition, the edges of your joint may need deburring and smoothing down.

 2. After Weld Clean Up

 Flatten down that weld bead.
 Blend your weld into the surrounding stainless steel for a smooth consistent appearance.
 Remove spots of spatter leaving the surface clear and shiny ready for polishing.

 Flap discs will state the size and type of grit used on the flap disc.

 Grit sizes range from 24 to 120 grit and above.
-The lower the grit number the coarser and more aggressive it is on the stainless steel.
+The lower the grit number the coarser and more aggressive it’s on the stainless steel.

-As a home hobby user the grit sizes you are likely to use for your stainless steel are:
+As a home hobby user the grit sizes you’re likely to use for your stainless steel are:

 36 or 40 Grit, used for the beveling of your stainless steel.
 Perhaps some dirt removal if your stainless is particularly dirty.
 Usually for weld removal.
 This is a course grit size and is used when heavier removal is wanted.